gvwilson/thirdbit/src/fiction/santas/index.md

 Santa Greenwood bellowed at its definitely-now-panicking occupants.
 "The lad has something you need to hear!"

-Finner stepped onto a chair.
+Finner stepped up on a chair.
 "Anyone who wants to stay can stay," he said as loudly as he could.
 "But if you want to leave,